jajan20/frontend-applications/README.md

 ---

 ### Stateless Function Component
 Sometimes components will be so simple, that they will only do one thing.
-If you don't need other methods inside your component other then the render method.
-In that case, we can use stateless functions:
+If you don't need any other methods inside your component except the render method we can use a stateless functions:

 <strong>Stateless Function Component</strong>
 ```jsx